fiftin/vpsbenchmarker/readme.md

 Each benchmark has unique name (`sysbench-cpu-1core`).
 It uses to link from other sections of configuration.

-`type` specifies with type of benchmark should be used.
-Available next type:
+`type` specifies witch type of benchmark should be used.
+Available next types:
 * `SysbenchCpuBenchmark` - CPU benchmark with using tool [sysbench](https://github.com/akopytov/sysbench). <br>
     Options: <br>
     `threads` &mdash; Number of threads.